laurenchen0631/English-Learning/TOEFL TPO/Listening/TPO 3/* Set 4.md

 FEMALE PROFESSOR: I'm hoping to get five or six.
 I've asked for volunteers in all of the classes I teach, but no one has responded.
 You are the first person to express interest.

-MALE STUDENT: It sounds like it could be a lot of work.Is there ... is there any way I can use the experience to get some extra credit in class?
+MALE STUDENT: It sounds like it could be a lot of work.
+Is there ... is there any way I can use the experience to get some extra credit in class?
 I mean, can I write a paper about it?

-FEMALE PROFESSOR: I think it'll depend on what type of work you do in the excavation, but I imagine we can arrange something.Well, actually, I’ve been considering offering extra credit for class because I’ve been having a tough time getting volunteers … extra credit is always a good incentive for students.
+FEMALE PROFESSOR: I think it'll depend on what type of work you do in the excavation, but I imagine we can arrange something.
+Well, actually, I’ve been considering offering extra credit for class because I’ve been having a tough time getting volunteers … extra credit is always a good incentive for students.

 MALE STUDENT: And... how often would you want the volunteers to work?